-During fertility counselling a variety of methods are used:
+During fertility counselling Jamie uses a variety of methods:

-Therapeutic counselling – to work through the profound issues surrounding personal situations, disappointments, or the potentiality of treatment not working and can be a place to explore other alternatives.
+Therapeutic counselling – To work through the profound issues surrounding personal situations, disappointments, or the potentiality of treatment not working.
+It can also be a place to explore other alternatives.

-Implications counselling – is a safe place to explore the long-term implications of treatment for the client and their family, specifically around the significance of using donated gametes (eggs, sperm, or embryos).
+Implications counselling – A safe place to explore the long-term implications of treatment for the client and their family.
+This is specifically around the significance of using donated gametes (eggs, sperm, or embryos).

 How can Acupuncture help with Fertility?